-In Fig. 4 the usual AWGN model corresponds to the simulation path named "noisy AWGN uncorrelated".
+In Fig. 5 the usual AWGN model corresponds to the simulation path named "noisy AWGN uncorrelated".
 We use AWGN with a standard deviation of 1100 in 16 bit domain, which is equivalent to approximately 1.7% of the signal range.
-To evaluate the influence of the demosaicking step on visual quality, we simulate AWGN with subsequent demosaicking, which is represented by the simulation path "noisy AWGN demosaicked" in Fig. 4.
+To evaluate the influence of the demosaicking step on visual quality, we simulate AWGN and apply a Bayer mask with subsequent demosaicking, which is represented by the simulation path "noisy AWGN demosaicked" in Fig. 5.
 While this does not correspond to real camera data, we can expect more realistic results by including this step into the usual AWGN model.
 To obtain signal-dependent noise, we replace the AWGN based noise model with the signal-dependent camera noise from Sec.
-II added in linear domain ("noisy SD uncorrelated" in Fig. 4).
+2 added in linear domain ("noisy SD uncorrelated" in Fig. 5).
 The noise level of the camera noise in our test sequences corresponds to a sensitivity of 3200 ASA.
-To obtain realistic camera noise the demosaicking step must be included, thus the simulation path for realistic camera noise is "noisy SD demosaicked" in Fig. 4.
+To obtain realistic camera noise the demosaicking step must be included, thus the simulation path for realistic camera noise is "noisy SD demosaicked" in Fig. 5.